Drip9r/Exchange/README.md

 All the creators have their information on a pane.
 To see this information you can hover over any script and it will show you the name of the creator and a discord if provided.

-The 'Launcher' & 'Hub' are heavily inspired by [EzHub, EzLauncher].
+The 'Launcher' & 'Hub' are heavily inspired by [EzHub, EzLauncher](https://github.com/debug420/Ez-Hub).
 Their design looked very simple and clean so I recreated it to my best ability.